Resource Strategy for Post-Mask Metal-Only Functional ECO

 1. Physical-aware patch generation

-The physical information of the design and available spare resources, obtained from LEF/DEF input and library files, is used to generate a patch that satisfies the timing delay requirements of the design.
+The physical information of the design and the available spare resources, obtained from LEF/DEF input and library files, is used to generate a patch to achieve the timing delay requirements.

 2. Number of logic levels

-To meet timing requirements, EasylogicECO analyzes the original design and the provided physical information to determine the suitable range of logic levels.
+To meet timing requirements, EasylogicECO analyzes the original design logic and the available physical information to arrive at the suitable range of logic levels.
 This analysis result is then used in patch optimization.

 3. Wire delay